rmaicle/latex-templates/doc-guide/01_introduction.md

 This document is a guide in the preparation and generation of _PDF_ documents from _Markdown_ source files.
-This chapter provides a brief introduction to the technologies that are directly or indirectly involved in the production process.
+This chapter provides a brief introduction to the technologies involved in the production process.